JoyCuratoR/brainyquotebot/README.md

 link <- "https://www.brainyquote.com/quote_of_the_day"
 page <- read_html(link)
 ```
-# Step 3: Extracting the HTML nodes
+# Step 3: Extracting the HTML Nodes
 We'll be extracting the first quote using a selector tool [chrome extension](https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb?hl=en).

 ![screenshot 37](https://github.com/JoyCuratoR/brainyquotebot/blob/master/Screenshot%20(37).png)

-## A basic rundown of how to use the Selector Gadget extension
+## A Basic Rundown of How to Use the Selector Gadget Extension
 Once you've installed it as an extension, click on the icon to open it up.
 A thin white box should appear on the lower right corner of your screen.
 Additionally, where your mouse is on the screen, there should be an orange box highlighting a part of the page.

 ![screenshot 38](https://github.com/JoyCuratoR/brainyquotebot/blob/master/Screenshot%20(38).png)